Winter Storm Warning issued for Eastern Columbia River Gorge of Oregon by NWS - NewsBreak

 weather.gov

 Effective: 2022-12-29 04:00:00 PST Expires: 2022-12-30 16:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions can be obtained by calling 5 1 1, or by visiting online at https://tripcheck.com for Oregon or https://wsdot.com/travel for Washington.
-Target Area: East Slopes of the Oregon Cascades WINTER WEATHER ADVISORY IN EFFECT FROM 4 AM THURSDAY TO 4 PM PST FRIDAY ABOVE 4500 FEET * WHAT...Snow expected above 4500 feet.
-Total snow accumulations of 4 to 8 inches with locally higher amounts possible.
-Winds gusting as high as 45 mph. * WHERE...East Slopes of the Oregon Cascades. * WHEN...From 4 AM Thursday to 4 PM PST Friday. * IMPACTS...Travel could be very difficult to impossible.
-Patchy blowing snow could significantly reduce visibility.
-The hazardous conditions likely impact travel.
+Target Area: East Slopes of the Washington Cascades WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 4 PM PST FRIDAY * WHAT...Snow expected.
+Total snow accumulations of 5 to 12 inches.
+Winds gusting as high as 35 mph. * WHERE...East Slopes of the Washington Cascades. * WHEN...Until 4 PM PST Friday. * IMPACTS...Travel could be very difficult to impossible.
+The hazardous conditions will likely impact I-90 and Snoqualmie Pass.

 weather.gov